 This set includes 22 brushes that are grouped into three categories.
 My go-to brushes in this set are the Manga Draft Ink Pen, Manga Line Art Ink Pen, Manga Digital Watercolor, Watercolor Square, and Soft Airbrush.

-A Step-by-Step Tutorial on Manga Illustration
+A Step-by-Step Tutorial on How to Draw Manga Illustrations

 First, use a Drafting Pencil or Rough Pencil for your preliminary sketch.
 Sketch out the general pose and body shape.
 (Don’t add clothes yet!)
 Don’t focus too much on the on the details.
 I sometimes use a darker background in this step so I can see every little detail.
 A white background sometimes makes it hard to see lighter strokes.